 Very true – its hard to see how blogging could possibly get ANY bigger.
 Sometimes I feel like every second person is a blogger these days.
 That said, social media marketing is definitely not going anywhere.
 I’m not sure how, but I think social media platforms will continue to change and develop, perhaps evolving to support social media marketing in different ways.
 Instagram seems to change every 5 seconds so who knows what blogging will be like in a few months or years!

 Who are the bloggers which you admire most?

-What’s your best advice for handling criticism?
+Your best advice for handling criticism?

 I think it depends on the type of criticism.
 Consider if the criticism could be constructive – if yes, taking it into account could help improve your blog.
 Alternatively, if someone is simply criticising your personal style, then all you need to do is remember that personal style is personal style for a reason – you should always dress for yourself and if someone doesn’t like your style, then that’s their problem, not yours.
 They don’t have to follow you!
 One of my friends got some very hateful comments towards her sock and heel combination – instead of taking it personally, we had a good laugh.